budzkieqb002-hash/Gatsby-AI/README.md

 Date: 02/12/26
 Morning Stand-Up:
 What did I do yesterday?
-What will I do today?
+-I made the page functionable and change characters and made the backend of the page What will I do today?
+- Develop the other home pag design I made
 What are my blockers?
 End-of-day Checkout (Screenshot of the biggest "win" and/or "error" of the day) 4th year